Doing Business in India Explained and How to Do Business in India

 Working With Indians: Is It That Difficult?

 As said before, working with Indians will be different for different cultures.
-However, from my own experience of doing business in India, there are a couple of things that will help you with understanding Indian culture and will help you to work with them more effectively.
+However, from my own experience of doing business in India, there are a couple of things that will help you understand Indian culture and will help you to work with them more effectively.

 Mind you that these topics cover situations that pertain to how to do business in India, not per se to Indian family lives outside of the work environment.